 convey this insight to the Germans.
 In 1934, the newspaper published a series

 of 12 articles by Mildenstein titled “A Nazi travels to Palestine.”
 Goebbels

 likely saw the series as his newspaper’s flagship project, using it as a means

-As part of the project, the Nazi
+As part of the project, the NSDAP

 Party produced a series of small brass coins.
 One side of the coins featured a

 Star of David with the caption “A Nazi travels to Palestine,” and the other

 side featured a swastika with the newspaper’s name, Angriff.
 These coins, used